Paullllllllllllllllll/ChronoMiner/README.md

 #### Additional Context (Optional)

 Additional context files are located in `additional_context/` and are only included when the user selects to use additional context.
 These files provide detailed, domain-specific guidance for extraction.

+To script new additional context documents with an LLM, start from the example prompt in `gimmicks/additional_context_prompt.txt` and share it alongside the matching schema.

 Example: `additional_context/BibliographicEntries.txt`